Guinea pig bedding provides your pet with warmth and comfort, while also keeping their habitat hygienic by absorbing urine and odors.

 GuineaDad Fleece Cage Liners are ideal for small pets as they’re entirely dust-free, comfortable, and reusable.

 The GuineaDad Liner is my personal favorite bedding option as it’s completely dust-free, comfortable, and reusable.
 Made using a blend of bamboo premium materials, this liner is waterproof to make it easy to clean.
+The bamboo layer absorbs liquids and odors, while the top fleece layer keeps the guinea pigs’ feet soft and dry.

 When it’s time to clean your piggy’s cage, you can simply throw the liner in the wash and reuse it.
 Not only does this save you a lot of time, but it also saves you money in the long run as you won’t need to constantly purchase bedding.